junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Placed on the Union Calendar, Calendar No. 254.
 - 2006-05-09 — Reported (Amended) by the Committee on Science.
 H. Rept.
 109-456.
 - 2006-05-09 — Reported (Amended) by the Committee on Science.
 H. Rept.
 109-456.
+- 2006-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-05-10 — Considered as unfinished business. (consideration: CR H2366-2367)
+- 2006-05-10 — Considered under suspension of the rules. (consideration: CR H2346-2354)
+- 2006-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5143.
+- 2006-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-10 — Mr. Inglis (SC) moved to suspend the rules and pass the bill, as amended.
+- 2006-05-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 6, 1 Present (Roll no. 131). (text: CR H2346-2347)
+- 2006-05-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 6, 1 Present (Roll no. 131).(text: CR H2346-2347)